Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 As Paul comes in early, John Lennon late with Yoko Ono.
 Yeah.

-Just starts to fiddle away on the guitar, and you realise that you're seeing Get Back a song that's lived decades and decades in people's life.
+Just starts to fiddle away on the guitar and you realise that you're seeing Get Back a song that's lived decades and decades in people's life.
+That's Paul as Paul.

-They're collaborators, you know.
 Just coming together in front of you, but I'm a bit sad.
+Why are you so sad?
+Oh, why are Peter?

 Well, everyone's calling Sir Richard Sir Richard, but I'm also Nighted too.
 Yeah, United.